 B. Jeju 1 Day Bus Tour

-Another great option is to join Jeju 1 Day Bus Tour that runs in 3 different routes.
+Another great option is to join Jeju 1 Day Bus Tour that runs on 3 different routes.
 You can easily visit some of the best attractions in Jeju Island by taking this tour, and lunch will be provided.
 To book the tour, click here.

-If the bus system in Jeju is too complicated and you don’t have an international driver’s license, taking the taxi can be a great option.
+If the bus system in Jeju is too complicated and you don’t have an international driver’s license, taking a taxi can be a great option.
 The basic fare starts from 2,200~3,800 KRW depending on the vehicle of the taxi.
 From 12:00 am to 4:00 am, there is a surcharge, 20% added to the basic fare.

-Taking a taxi on the middle of the road in Jeju Island can be frustrating and tiresome, so our advice is to call a taxi (1,000 KRW but it’s better to ask the fee when calling a taxi) or hire a taxi for a day.
+Taking a taxi in the middle of the road in Jeju Island can be frustrating and tiresome, so our advice is to call a taxi (1,000 KRW but it’s better to ask the fee when calling a taxi) or hire a taxi for a day.

 Hiring a taxi is definitely recommended to those who are looking for a convenient and comfortable ride throughout the day and a personalized, free and easy tour.
-Book Jeju Taxi online here.

 3. By car